Welcome to The University of Chicago Eating Disorders Program

 Following an evaluation, referrals for recommended treatments and programming are offered to the family.
 These may be to University of Chicago physicians and clinicians, or to outside resources as requested or required.

-The Service is staffed by Ryan Martin, M.A., a psychometrist who principally assists Dr. Scott, and Paola Mascia, Ph.D., a psychometrist who principally assists Dr. Hunter.
-Ryan and Paola are the key people charged with running the day to day needs of the Service and supporting evaluations conducted during weekly clinics.
-Ryan and Paola are most often the “first-line” contact parents and referral sources have with the Service, and they work to ensure that the appointment scheduling, evaluation, and clinical follow-up flow smoothly.
-They both serve as research assistants for the Service, coordinating ongoing studies.
+The Service is staffed by full-time psychometricians, who are the key people charged with running the day to day needs of the Service and supporting evaluations conducted during weekly clinics.
+These neuropsychology technicians are most often the “first-line” contact parents and referral sources have with the Service, and they work to ensure that the appointment scheduling, evaluation, and clinical follow-up flow smoothly.
+They additionally serve as research assistants for the Service, coordinating ongoing studies.

 Because the Pediatric Neuropsychology Service is part of the University of Chicago’s Pritzker Medical School and Biological Sciences Division, it is a teaching service.
 As such, it is important to recognize that, on a yearly and rotating basis, advanced graduate students in Clinical Child Psychology and Pediatric Neuropsychology, Predoctoral Clinical Psychology Interns, Postdoctoral Fellows in Pediatric Neuropsychology, and advanced fellows and residents in Psychiatry, Developmental and Behavioral Pediatrics, Pediatric Neurology, and other specialties serve as part of the clinical team.
-Patients evaluated by the Service will be seen by Dr. Hunter or Dr. Scott; a member of the team of clinician trainees; and one of the psychometrists, working together in the weekly clinics.
-The Service utilizes a technician model: testing of patients is done by the psychometrist and the graduate student trainees, who serve as technicians, under the direct supervision of Dr. Hunter and Dr. Scott.
+Patients evaluated by the Service will be seen by Dr. Hunter or Dr. Gross; a member of the team of clinician trainees; and one of the psychometricians, working together in the weekly clinics.
+The Service utilizes a technician model: testing of patients is done by the psychometrist and the graduate student trainees, who serve as technicians, under the direct supervision of Dr. Hunter and Dr. Gross.